 Research has shown that approximately 95% of people will respond to a combined psychological and medical approach.
 Our clinic specialises in depression, anxiety and alcohol use disorders and we will work with you to formulate a management plan that will offer you the best treatment.

-In recognition of the growing interest in telepsychiatry, Simon can offer Skype consultations for initial appointments and follow up appointments.
+In recognition of the growing interest in telepsychiatry, we offer Skype consultations for initial appointments and follow up appointments.

 Modern life is stressful as there are constant competing demands for our time and our attention.
 We all have our own coping strategies for when things get stressful and sometimes these can be destructive to our physical health, realtionships or jobs.
 We specialise in helping people cope effectively with difficulties they face and we can help you to work on reducing or changing any behaviours that may be causing you problems.